 What Types of Pies Need Blind Baking

 Nearly any pie that has a filling that needs to be baked below a temperature of 400ºF should be blind bake.
-The reason for this is because a pie crust, at least a classic butter pie crust, needs a long baking time at a high temperature in order to be fully baked through.
+The reason for this is that a pie crust, at least a classic butter pie crust, needs a long baking time at a high temperature in order to be fully baked through.

 Pie types that benefit from blind baking:

-- most single-crust pies
+- most single-crust pies (such as this Apple Butter Pie)

-- custard pies
+- custard pies (Like this Classic Custard Pie)

-- no-bake pies such as cream pies
+- no-bake pies such as cream pies (Like this Chocolate Cream Pie)

 - chiffon pies